colourOfLooseMetal/yikesOrNah/README.md

   # WARNING
   ## As this project aims to filter language containing hate speach, some files contain examples of extremely explicit hateful langauge

+The yikes Or Nah module was made with the goal of avoiding false positive matches, it isn't a perfect language filter by any means, but it does a decent job imo

 ## How It Works